 The CONTINUE and the LEAVE statements are examples of "jump statements" that tell the program the location of the next statement to execute.
 Both statements jump to a statement that might be far away.
 Consequently, programs that contain these statements are less structured than programs that avoid them.
 I try to avoid these statements in my programs, although sometimes the LEAVE statement is the simplest way to abort a loop when the program has to check for multiple exit conditions.

 While we are on the topic, another jump statement in SAS is the GOTO statement, which can be used to emulate the behavior of LEAVE and CONTINUE.
 I avoid the GOTO statement because I think programs are easier to read and maintain when the logical flow of the program is controlled by using the DO-WHILE, DO-UNTIL, and IF-THEN statements.
-I also use those control statements in the SAS/IML language, which does not support the CONTINUE or LEAVE statements (although it does support the GOTO statement).
+I also use those control statements in the SAS/IML language, which did not support the CONTINUE or LEAVE statements until 15.1 (although it has always supported the GOTO statement).

 What are your views?
 Do you use the CONTINUE or LEAVE statement to simplify the error-handling logic of your programs?
 Or do you avoid them in favor of a more structured programming style?
 Why?